MrPicklePinosaur/shrs/docs/content/docs/shell-config/prompt.md

 ### Utility Functions

 The `prompt` module comes with a variety of helpful functions for building the prompt.
-We can build a something that looks like the bash prompt with:
+We can build something that looks like the bash prompt with:

 ```rust
 struct BashPrompt;